 - This post contains a rundown of Aldi Regular Buy Indian food.
-You can find brief takes on some of their Special Buy items here.
-Keep in mind that Aldi sometimes shifts food from one category to another, so what is a Regular Buy might become a Special Buy, or vice versa.
-Also, some Regular Buys are regional, so what is a Regular Buy in one area may be a seasonal Special Buy in another.
+You can find brief takes on some of their ALDI Finds (Special Buy) items here.
+Keep in mind that Aldi sometimes shifts food from one category to another, so what is a Regular Buy might become an ALDI Find, or vice versa.
+Also, some Regular Buys are regional, so what is a Regular Buy in one area may be an ALDI Find in another.

 - In 2019, Aldi reformulated its Journey to India Tikka Masala Simmer Sauce.
 You can read our review of the reformulated version here.